 “The Internet of Things (IoT) is the network of physical objects that contains embedded technology to communicate and sense or interact with their internal states or the external environment”

-The original idea of the Internet of Things has been around for some time: the RFID (radio-frequency identification) and NFC (Near Field Communication) applications that became popular around the turn of the century have contributed significantly to its development and to the coinage of the term.
+The original idea of the Internet of Things has been around for some time: the RFID (radio-frequency identification) and NFC (Near Field Communication) applications that became popular around the turn of the century have contributed significantly to its development and to the conceptualisation of the term.
 Viewed in terms of a timeline of Internet development, the IoT is a third wave:

 As can be seen in Figure 2, an explosive development in networked things has taken place over recent years.
 It is this that will serve as a key driver of future economic development within the framework of the intelligent networking of people & “things”.

-Figure 2: Explosive development of IoT
+Figure 2: Explosive development of Internet of Things

 This interplay – and the emergence of new areas of application – is essentially based on the following seven aspects of the Internet of Things: